Nonlinear skin breathing modes in one-dimensional nonreciprocal mechanical lattices: Nonlinear skin breathing modes

 where $\widetilde{\Omega} = (\Omega - \omega_j)/\omega_j$ is the rescaled nonlinear frequency.
 This quantity measures how strongly the frequency changes with increasing amplitude, and can therefore be regarded as a frequency sensitivity factor, see e.g.~\cite{BM2024}.
 Although an explicit analytical extraction of the dependencies of this sensitivity factor is challenging, the geometric-series nature of the summations involved in $\mathcal{S}$ strongly suggests power-law scaling with respect to both $N$ and $\gamma$.

 We numerically compute the dependence of this frequency sensitivity factor, $\mathcal{S}$ [Eq.~\eqref{eq:sensitivity_factor}] against the lattice size, $N$ in case of the hardening nonlinearitly with $g = 1$.
 Note that the first derivative is evaluated using a two points finite difference formula in the interval $\lVert \vec{y}\rVert^2 \in (0, 0.01]$~\cite{NOTE0001}.
 Figure~\ref{fig:wb_against_size} shows the results of these computations for the family of nonlinear skin breathing modes with $j=1$ considering four different values of the nonreciprocity, $\gamma = 0.25$, $\gamma = 0.4$, $\gamma = 0.55$, and $\gamma = 0.7$, corresponding respectively to the red squares, blue dots, cyan triangles, and purple stars in Fig.~\ref{fig:wb_against_size}.
 We find that for all values of $\gamma$, the $\mathcal{S}$ tends to asymptotically decay as the lattice size growth.
-The $\mathcal{S} \sim \exp \left(q\, N\right)$ with $q = q(\gamma)$.
-Interestingly, for $\gamma=0.4,~0.55,~0.7$, we find that the power exponent $q(\gamma)$ tends to saturate at $q \approx -2.5$, as indicated by the black dotted line in Fig.~\ref{fig:wb_against_size}.
-Note that this exponent is obtained by fitting the last eight points of the numerical data.
+Assuming the scaling $\mathcal{S}\sim e^{-qN}$ reveals that the exponent $q$ depends on $\gamma$, i.e., $q=q(\gamma)$.
+Interestingly, we find that $q$ increases with increasing $\gamma$.
+Specifically, for $\gamma=0.25,~0.4,~0.55$ and $0.7$, we obtain $q(\gamma)=0.06,~0.07,~0.1$ and $0.15$, respectively, as indicated by the black solid, dashed, dotted, and dashed–dotted lines in Fig.~\ref{fig:wb_against_size}.
+The exponent $q$ is extracted by fitting the last five numerical data points.

-Moreover, the inset of Fig.~\ref{fig:wb_against_size} depicts similar computations as above, but varying this time the nonreciprocal strength $\gamma$ at fixed lattice sizes, $N=24$, $N=32$ and $N=42$ respectively the red squares, blue diamond and cyan triangles.
+Moreover, the inset of Fig.~\ref{fig:wb_against_size} depicts similar computations as above, but varying this time the nonreciprocal strength $\gamma$ at fixed lattice sizes, $N=24$, $N=32$ and $N=42$ respectively the red squares, blue diamonds and cyan triangles.
 Following similar arguments as above, we expect $\mathcal{S}\sim r^{p}$, with $p= p(N)$.
 By numerical fitting the sensitivity using the power law $\mathcal{S} = \sigma r^{-p}$, we find that $\mathcal{S}(\gamma) \sim r^{-2}$, $ r^{-2.5}$, and $r^{-3}$ for $N=24$, $N=32$, and $N=42$, respectively~\cite{QQQQQQQ}.
-The analytical predictions from Eq.~\eqref{eq:sensitivity_factor} (solid curves) are superimposed on the numerical data and show excellent agreement, consistent with Fig.~\ref{fig_app:freq_amplitude_theo_numerics} in Appendix~\ref{app_sec:muliple_scale}.
+The analytical predictions from Eq.~\eqref{eq:sensitivity_factor} (solid curves) are superimposed on the numerical data and show excellent agreement, consistent with Fig.~\ref{fig_app:freq_amplitude_theo_numerics} in Appendix~\ref{app_sec:muliple_scale}